simondotm/nx-firebase/docs/firebase-versions.md

 Using v2 functions requires `import * as functionsV2 from "firebase-functions/v2"`

+## Firebase Client SDK

+The `nx-firebase` plugin executors focus only on backend deployment and function compilation, so Firebase client SDK version considerations only apply to frontend applications, which doesn't tend to require as much dependency management, unless you are using a client application library such as [Angular/AngularFire](https://github.com/angular/angularfire#angular-and-firebase-versions).

 ## Nx-Firebase Plugin Defaults

 `nx-firebase` plugin does not require or enforce any particular versions of firebase packages/cli.